When you’re starting up a new business you’ll need to decide what the legal structure of your business will be.

 - Restrictions on the tax relief available on trading losses.

 - Investment income and some forms of trading income are subject to the higher 25% Corporation Tax rate.

 - Additional tax is payable when accumulated profits are withdrawn from the company as dividends, extra remuneration, benefits in kind or loans.

 - Investment income will be subject to a corporation tax surcharge of 20% unless it is distributed by way of dividend.
-This may also apply to trading income of companies carrying on professional activities.
+This may also apply to the trading income of companies carrying on professional activities.

-- In some circumstances, there can be unnecessary a double charge to tax on income and/or capital gains.
+- In some circumstances, there can be a double charge to tax on income and/or capital gains.

 - Confidentiality is maintained since the public has no access to accounts.